DWR proposes changes to trail camera use, black bear and cougar hunting

 The Utah Legislature passed HB 295 during the 2021 legislative session, and it went into effect May 5.
 This new law instructed the Utah Wildlife Board to make some rules governing the use of trail cameras in hunting.
 As a result, the DWR conducted two separate surveys, surveying over 14,000 big game hunters to get feedback on potential proposals for the wildlife board.
 The survey results showed that the majority of the public opposed using transmitting trail cameras for hunting (cameras that transmit images and footage in real time).

-The DWR is proposing to prohibit the use of transmitting trail cameras (or non-handheld transmitting devices) that are used to harvest or to aid in the harvest of big game between July 31 and Jan.
-31. The DWR is also proposing to prohibit the sale or purchase of trail camera footage or data that will aid in the harvest of any big game animals.
+The DWR is proposing to prohibit the use of transmitting trail cameras (or non-handheld transmitting devices) that are used to take or to aid in the take of big game between July 31 and Jan.
+31. The DWR is also proposing to prohibit the sale or purchase of trail camera footage or data that will aid in the take of any big game animals.
 This new rule would not apply to private landowners who are monitoring their property for trespass or active agricultural operations, nor would it apply to cities involved in the Urban Deer Program.
-However, transmitting trail cameras on private property could not be used to help in the harvest of big game.
+However, transmitting trail cameras on private property could not be used to help in the take of big game.

 Another proposed change is to not allow any night-vision device to locate or attempt to locate a big game animal.
 This would go into effect starting 48 hours before any big game hunt opens in an area and would remain in place until 48 hours after the big game hunt ends in the area.
 This includes the use of night-vision devices, thermal-imaging devices, infrared-imaged devices and other electronic devices that enhance the visible and non-visible light spectrum.
 This type of technology has increased in popularity and use in hunting in recent years.